 Participation and Preparedness: Teaching is a profession.
 As such, you are expected to behave like professionals.
 This includes coming to each class meeting, completing required readings so you are prepared to contribute, and participating in class discussions.
-Throughout the semester there are 13 classes creating 13 opportunities for you to participate.
-You may earn up to 1 point for participating in ways that are substantive (i.e., inciting your instructors and classmates to think about the material differently by posing thought-provoking comments and/or questions) during each class.
-To earn full credit for participation and preparedness, you need to earn at least 10 of these points.
+Throughout the semester there are at least 13 classes/opportunities for you to participate.
+You may earn up to 1 point in each of these for participating in ways that are substantive (i.e., inciting your instructors and classmates to think about the material differently by posing thought-provoking comments and/or questions).
+To earn full credit for participation and preparedness, you need to earn at least 10 of the available points.